 Library Partnership Resource Center, 912 N.E.
 16th Ave., Gainesville, 352-334-0160

 Here are some current services available at the Library Partnership Resource Center:

-- Paper unemployment applications are available on a grab-and-go basis.
-For individuals who are experiencing difficulty or are unable to complete online unemployment applications, paper applications are available that already have the postage paid on them.
+- Paper Unemployment Applications are available on a grab-and-go basis.
+For individuals experiencing difficult or who are unable to complete online unemployment applications, they have paper ones that already have the postage paid on them.

 Cone Park Library Resource Center, 2801 East University Ave., Gainesville, 352-334-0456